There’s no official or even widely agreed upon limit to the number of nose jobs you can get.

 |5th nose job||Fifth rhinoplasty|

-But surgeons alone aren’t to blame for the trend of revision rhinoplasties.
+But surgeons alone aren’t to blame for the rise of revision rhinoplasties.

 Patient’s ideals change all the time, and after he or she has overcome the fear of a first nose job, the idea of getting another, and yet another until “perfection” is reached, is easier and easier to swallow.

-Nose jobs are among the most commonly performed plastic surgical procedures in the U.S.
+Nose jobs are among the most commonly performed plastic surgery procedures in the U.S.

 Despite their extreme popularity, nose jobs are one of the hardest plastic surgery procedures to get right.